Arianee/arianee-sdk/packages/creator/README.md

 #### `createAndStoreEvent`

-_⚠️ Requires the core address to have an identity URI_.
+_⚠️ Requires the core address to have an identity URI if not using true for `useSmartAssetIssuerPrivacyGateway`_.

-Create an event and store its content in the Arianee Privacy Gateway set in the core address's identity and return a `CreatedEvent`.
+Create an event and store its content in the Arianee Privacy Gateway set in the smart issuer's identity (or the core address's identity if `useSmartAssetIssuerPrivacyGateway` set to false) and return a `CreatedEvent`.

+Note on `useSmartAssetIssuerPrivacyGateway`, the default value is `true`.
+This means that default behaviour when using `createAndStoreEvent` is that the event content will be stored in the smart asset issuer`s privacy gateway instead of the event issuer's privacy gateway.

 ```typescript
 public async createAndStoreEvent(